mohamedshameer1412/DeadLock/docs/One-Day-Report.md

 ---

-### Criterion 3 — Whether It Helped — 20
+### Whether It Helped

 NEXUS is intended to help students by:

 - Identifying weak concepts.
 - Asking topic-specific questions.
 - Considering confidence levels.
-- Evaluating answer sufficiency.
+- checking answer sufficiency.
 - Supporting backward learning routes.
 - Building a history of questions, answers, and verdicts.
 - Supporting adaptive learning rather than only static content delivery.